Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Proof of the main theorems

 \end{lemma}

-\begin{proof} Let us first remark that the covariance function $r_n$ is here a trigonometric polynomial an can thus be extended to an analytic function on $\C$.
-We will prove that the conclusion of Lemma \ref{lemma2} holds when $u$ and $v$ belong to a compact subset of $\C$.
-In that case, it suffices to prove the lemma for $a=b=0$.
-The general case follows from the analyticity of the covariance function $r_n$ with respect to the parameters $u$ and $v$, and the uniform convergence on compact subsets of $\C$.
+\begin{proof} Let us first remark that the covariance function $r_n$ is a trigonometric polynomial and can thus be extended to an analytic function on $\C$.
+We will prove that the conclusion of Lemma \ref{lemmabis2} holds when $s$ and $t$ belong to a compact subset of $\C$.
+By analyticity, it suffices then to prove the lemma for $u=v=0$.
 We have

 where